The ageing population brings new issues all the time

 November 9th 2017

 Career Mail is a regular section in the printed Daily Mail national newspaper.
 They often look at opportunities for the ageing population.
-Knowing we provide work for older workers and business opportunities for people who want to set up their own Seniors Helping Seniors, they contacted us when they published an article on management skills.
-The article appeared in print and the author Linda Whitney kindly gave her permission to refer to her Career Mail article
+Knowing we provide work for older workers and business opportunities for people who want to set up their own Seniors Helping Seniors, they contacted us about management skills.
+The article appeared in print and the author Linda Whitney kindly gave her permission here

 Harnessing your skills and show you care